Most people are asking this question before purchasing Mini Lights or LED Christmas Light Strings.

 The current UL guideline for maximum connectivity is based on a maximum total series run wattage of 210 watts.
 (That means that if a light set were rated at 21 watts, you could run 10 sets of them in series.)

-We’ve made every effort to list the maximum connectivity for each set of string lights on our website.
-If you happen to find a strand missing that specification, please contact us via our Contact Page and we’ll be happy to assist you.
+We’ve tried to list the maximum connectivity for each set of string lights on our website.
+If you happen to find a strand missing that specification, please contact us via our Contact Page, and we’ll be happy to assist you.

-Hope this answer help.
-Ultimately, any electrical questions about your specific lighting project must be directed to a master electrician.
+Hope this answer helps.
+Any electrical questions about your specific lighting project must be directed to a master electrician.